Last Updated on October 11, 2024 by Edward Harris

 Christian cost-sharing plans (ministries) are often considered an affordable biblical faith-based alternative to conventional health insurance plans with rising costs.
 Typically, most applicants are accepted, and premiums are generally about the same, or lower, than coverage from a major insurer.
 There are no “Open Enrollments” and federal tax subsidies do not apply.
 This membership-based religious solution to high medical costs helps many applicants avoid Obamacare, and build customized policies that match their specific needs and budgets.
 Typically, group members practice the same religious faith.
 Some plans can also be used to supplement Medicare benefits.

 Expense-sharing can be very effective in providing low-cost options for comprehensive and catastrophic benefits.
 Fund-sharing tis typically voluntary and there is no legal obligation to pay member medical bills.
 Adherence to Christian beliefs is a requirement for participation.
 Note: Consumers eligible for a traditional Open Enrollment should always consider Exchange options, especially since subsidies have substantially increased in the last 12 months, and many $0 premium plans are offered in all states.
-Faith-based plans also may not provide 100% coverage for preventative expenses.
+Faith-based plans also may not provide 100% coverage for preventative expenses, and also may not provide negotiated network discounts for your providers.

 A faith-based solution is often a viable option if corporate plans are not offered, and a subsidy is not available.
 However, the reputation and longevity of the company should always be reviewed before enrolling in a plan.
 A.M.Best ratings are typically not available.
-Although there may not be any network restrictions, verification is recommended.
+Since there may be network restrictions (see above), verification is recommended.

 Plans are considered a legally-acceptable option since there is no longer a mandate requiring the purchase of qualified coverage.
 But there is no guarantee to members that their claims will be paid.
 Also, financial liability of participating members is not assumed by the Ministry.
-You can choose your own physicians and hospitals, although discounts are provided for network usage.
+You can choose your own physicians and hospitals, although discounts are provided for covered network usage.
+Providers that accept cash/check payments may also discount the cost of their services.

 More Than One Million Americans Are Enrolled